jwattspajaro/Google-IT-Automation-with-Python/5. Configuration_Management_and_the_Cloud/1_automation_with_configuration_management/Practice_Quiz_Introduction_to_Puppet.md

 ⚪ Puppet uses an internet database to decide which provider to use.

+✅ Correcto
+Awesome!
+Puppet assigns providers according to predefined rules for the resource type and data collected from the system such as the family of the underlying operating system.

 5.
 Pregunta 5
 In Puppet’s file resource type, which attribute overwrites content that already exists?